fterdal/ttp-summer-2025/assignments/09-Sequelize.md

 - [ ] PATCH /api/users/:user_id/tasks/:task_id/assign assigns task with task_id to user with user_id
 - [ ] PATCH /api/users/:user_id/tasks/:task_id/unassign unassigns task with task_id from user with user_id
 - [ ] POST /api/tasks/bulk_complete accepts a request body with a list of task ids and marks them all complete
+- [ ] Start editing the frontend repo, and just go nuts with it.
+With a working backend, you are unstoppable